 About Malia

-Malia Araki Burkhart (she/they) is a Multidisciplinary Performance Artist, Singer-Songwriter/Musician, Visual Artist, Somatic Massage Therapist, and Arts-Educator.
-She lives, works, creates, and organizes in Minneapolis, MN.
+Malia Araki Burkhart (she/they) is a Multidisciplinary Artist, Community Activist, Somatic Massage Therapist, and Arts-Educator.

 Where I’m From:

-Half of my ancestors came from Japan, to sugar plantations in Hawaii, and half of my ancestors came from England/Germany to farms in Iowa.
-I was born and raised on Dakota and Anishinaabe land, known as Minnesota, where I now live, work and create.
+Half of my ancestors immigrated from Japan to work on sugar plantations in Hawaii, and half of my ancestors immigrated from England/Germany to farm in Iowa.
+I was born and raised in Mni Sota Makoce (Minnesota), the homelands of the Oceti Sakowin and Anishinaabe people, where I now live, work and create.

 I attended the Arts High School at the Perpich Center for Arts Education to study music composition and visual arts, and graduated in 1994.
 I attended St. Olaf College’s Paracollege program, a student-centered “parallel college”.
 I graduated in 1998 with a BA in Studio Arts and a Paracollege self-designed major in “Arts as Community Activism”.